Carter Ashton: International play

 Ashton played for Team Saskatchewan at the 2007 Canada Winter Games which were held in Whitehorse, Yukon.
 He also played for Team West at the 2007 World U-17 Hockey Challenge, where he served as an alternate captain on the team that won the bronze medal.

 After his rookie season in the WHL, Ashton played for Team Canada at the 2008 Ivan Hlinka Memorial Tournament, helping the team to a gold medal.
 Ashton finished the tournament with one goal and two assists in four games, including a goal in the gold medal win against Russia.

 He was later invited to take part in Canada's 2011 national junior team selection camp Carter played for Team Canada at the 2011 World Junior Ice Hockey Championships held in Buffalo, New York.
 He finished with one goal and two assists as Canada won the silver medal.

 Personal life

 Ashton's father, Brent, played in 998 NHL games in a career that spanned from 1979 to 1993.
 His father held the record for the most traded player in NHL history until the record was tied by Mike Sillinger.
 Carter was born in Winnipeg during his father's stint with the Jets.
-Ashton’s older brother, Taylor is a folk music singer.
+Ashton has one older brother, Taylor.

 Carter is close friends with Luke and Brayden Schenn, Jared Cowen and Jimmy Bubnick from their minor hockey days in Saskatoon.